erenard/presentation/vuejsamsterdam/slides.md

 Electron is not the only solution to make desktop app with HTML / CSS / JS

 There is NW.JS and VUIDO too !
+- NW.JS
+  - out of the box vuex support
+  - source code protection
+  - 230 MB ! (electron weight 130 MB)
+- VUIDO
+  - No HTML/CSS, native GUI components only
+  - No vue-router
+  - 32 MB only

 ---

 # Damian Dulisz - Composing components

+## Components design complexity

 When to use props or slots ?
+It depends on your component lifecycle.
+- Simple props at the beginning
+- Know when to refactor it
+- Use slots for complex jobs

 ---